Employer of Record

 • All employees are entitled to weekly and public holidays in addition to earned vacation time.

-• Specific regulations for various scenarios where work is necessary on weekly holidays.
+• Specific pay consequences apply where work is required on weekly holidays or public holidays.

 Paid Annual Leave